 ‘But the details will come back to her later’ suggests that this moment of joy will be short-lived.
 That’s how vengeance works, and also, if trauma were healed so easily, more victims would surely do it.

-Homes and Treisman ask instead, “Will Verna get away with this?
+Homes and Treisman of The New Yorker podcast ask instead, “Will Verna get away with this?
 Who’s looking for Bob?”
 They conclude the story itself is written in light-hearted manner, which suggests Verna will get away with it.

 After reading “Stone Mattress” I’m thinking about a retributive justice event in my home country which happened back in 1984.
 Six woman vigilantes kidnapped an Auckland University lecturer and assaulted him for allegedly functioning in a position of power as a serial sexual predator.
 There were no legal avenues supportive of victims of sexual assault in that era.